 Yemen Travel Warning

 The U.S. Department of State warns U.S. citizens of the high security threat level in Yemen due to terrorist activities and civil unrest.
+On February 11, 2015, due to the deteriorating security situation in Sanaa, the Department of State suspended embassy operations and U.S. Embassy Sanaa American staff were relocated out of the country.
+All consular services, routine and/or emergency, have been suspended until further notice.
 The Department urges U.S. citizens to defer travel to Yemen and those U.S. citizens currently living in Yemen to depart.
-This supersedes the Travel Warning for Yemen issued on July 21, 2014.
+This supersedes the Travel Warning for Yemen issued on September 25, 2014.

 U.S. government-facilitated evacuations occur only when no safe commercial alternatives exist.
 Evacuation assistance is provided on a cost-recovery basis, which means the traveler must reimburse the U.S. government for travel costs.
-The lack of a valid U.S. passport may hinder U.S. citizens' ability to depart the country and may slow the U.S. Embassy's ability to provide assistance.
+The lack of a valid U.S. passport may hinder U.S. citizens' ability to depart the country and may slow the State Department’s ability to provide assistance.
 U.S. citizens in Yemen should ensure that they have proper and current documentation at all times.
 For more information, see "What the Department of State Can and Can't Do in a Crisis" on the Department's Internet website.
 Evacuation options from Yemen are extremely limited due to the lack of infrastructure, geographic constraints, and other security concerns.
-The U.S. government typically evacuates U.S. citizens to a safe haven, and travelers are responsible for making their own onward travel plans.
-Travelers should not expect to be evacuated to the United States.

 For the latest security information, U.S. citizens living and traveling abroad should regularly monitor the State Department's Bureau of Consular Affairs website where the current Worldwide Caution, Travel Alerts and Travel Warnings, and Country Specific Information for Yemen can be found.
 Up-to-date information on security can also be obtained by calling 1-888-407-4747 toll free in the United States and Canada or, for callers in other countries, by calling a regular toll line at 1-202-501-4444.
 These numbers are available 8:00 a.m. to 8:00 p.m.
 Eastern time, Monday through Friday (except U.S. federal holidays).